See that photo above? That’s a picture of me and my 10-year-old son, Duncan, playing Minecraft together.

 Like a lot of parents, I used to think Minecraft was a waste of time (and I’m a technology expert!).
 But my son has always loved the game.
 He has often said to me, “Daddy, do you want me to teach you how to play?”

 Duncan has ADHD.
-His attention issues often get in the way of his executive functioning skills.
-He has a hard time keeping his room neat and his books organized—and getting started on his homework.
+His attention issues often get in the way of his executive function skills.
+He has a hard time keeping his room neat and his books organized — and getting started on his homework.
 But, curiously, when he’s playing Minecraft, he has no trouble staying calm, patiently working through problems and reaching his goals in the game.

 That sparked my interest, and I finally agreed to play with him.
 Once I did, it was amazing to see how many of the tasks he was doing in Minecraft involve .